pgigis/sigcomm2021-offnets-artifacts/datasets/README.md

 Fingerprint-3, JSON-CERTIFICATE-1
 ```

-Using this file, you can process the hosts files map an IP address with the corresponding JSON formatted certificate.
+Using this file, you can process the hosts files and map an IP address with to the corresponding JSON formatted certificate.